tenzir/tenzir/web/docs/understand/query-language/operators/replace.md

 ### Fields

-The fields to repalce with fixed values.
+The fields to replace with fixed values.

 ### Example